Children found ‘butchered’ in Israeli kibbutz, IDF says, as horror of Hamas’ attacks near border begins to emerge | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

 CNN’s Muhammad Darwish and Nic Robertson reported from Kfar Aza, Israel.
 Amir Tal reported from Jerusalem, Artemis Moshtaghian from New York and Ivana Kottasová from Tel Aviv.
-Sana Noor Haq wrote from London.
+Christian Edwards wrote from London.

 CNN’s Martin Goillandeau, Paul P. Murphy, Gianluca Mezzofiore, Kathleen Magramo and Ruba Alhenawi contributed reporting.